Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Some of the ancient roof tiles slide easily underfoot, easily dropping into the fog-shrouded darkness.
 Each falling tile resounds with a hollow click as it hits the flagstones of the parapet or courtyard below.
 ^234

-A character must succeed on a DC 15 Dexterity ([[/5.
-Mechanics/Rules/Skills.md#Acrobatics\|Acrobatics]]) check to traverse the roof.
+A character must succeed on a DC 15 Dexterity (Acrobatics) check to traverse the roof.
 The check succeeds automatically if the character crawls.
 If the check fails by 5 or more, the character slides off the edge of the roof ans falls 40 feet to the castle parapet (area K46).

 ### K54.
 Familiar Room